Mental health services in the Western Cape

-Mental illness or impairment is a treatable condition of the brain, mind and emotions that may affect the way a person thinks, feels or behaves.
-Mental impairments include a broad range of problems with different symptoms.
+Mental illness or mental disorder includes a wide range of conditions with different symptoms that affect the way a person thinks, feels or behaves.
 These are generally characterised by a combination of abnormal thoughts, emotions, behaviour and relationships with others.
-Most mental health disorders can be successfully treated if the correct advice, help and treatment are found.
+Most mental health disorders can be successfully treated if the correct advice, help and treatment is provided.

 Mental healthcare in the Western Cape

 The Department of Health addresses the growing need for care of patients with mental illness by improving access to treatment and counselling at primary healthcare level.

 Several health facilities in the province make provision for the admission of people with mental impairments.
 This is in line with the Mental Healthcare Act 17 of 2002.

 These are the different hospitals in the Western Cape that provide mental health services:

 - Groote Schuur Hospital

 - Alexandra Hospital